zspencer/www.zeespencer.com/musings/_posts/2012-12-02-in-pursuit-of-excellence.markdown

 tags: [published]
 ---

-Excellence is not about the task at hand.
+Excellence is not only about the task at hand.

 * It's about treating others well
 * It's about accepting criticism
 * It's about knowing yourself

-If I wish to be an excellent consultant I need to:
+Excellence takes commitment.
+I have to work to remember:

-* Start with trust
+* To trust first, question later
+* To listen with my heart as well as my ears
-* Explore the context and subtleties of the situation
+* To appreciate and explore the subtle complexities of others views
-* Apply all of my attention
+* To give my attention firmly to those who ask of it
-* Respect the viewpoints and decisions of others
-* Charge only for what I excel at
-* Have honest, direct, respectful conversations
+* To respond respectully, honestly, and directly

-What values guide your search for excellence?
+What values and principles guide your search for excellence?